 With $2.5 million in funding from the National Institutes of Health, Professor Philip R. Troyk’s innovative project advances into the clinical trial stage.

 Assistant Professor Matt Gombeda has received a United States Department of Energy grant to further improve the use of fly ash—fine powder coal byproduct—within a supplementary cementitious material for precast concrete applications.

 University Research Initiatives

-University-wide research initiatives unite faculty and students across the disciplines to explore and discover innovation-driven solutions in two areas of inquiry: urban futures, and computation and data.View Initiatives
+University-wide research initiatives unite faculty and students across the disciplines to explore and discover innovation-driven solutions in three areas of inquiry: Computation and Data, Health and Wellness, and Urban Futures.View Initiatives